-Sara is a doctoral candidate in the Joint Social Work and Clinical Psychology program at the University of Michigan.
-Her research seeks to identify risk for experiencing chronic relational trauma and lack of well-being in adulthood, including early developmental trauma, traumatic stress, and attachment disruptions, in order to develop effective treatment interventions.
-Sara is also a psychotherapist in the community and has completed Sensorimotor Psychotherapy Level 1 training.
+Dr. Stein is an American Heart Association Postdoctoral Fellow at the University of Michigan School of Pubic Health and Department of Psychiatry.
+Her research seeks to identify mechanisms of trauma-related risk transmission across generations to increase effectiveness of evidence-based treatments and mitigate detrimental long-term physical and mental health outcomes in families and children.
+Sara is also a psychotherapist in the community and has completed Sensorimotor Psychotherapy Level 2 training.
 She specializes in the treatment of complex developmental trauma using trauma-informed parts approaches that integrate mind-body and mindfulness frameworks.
-Sara is passionate about bridging the wisdom of the clinical community with empirical research to develop useful and practical clinical tools for the treatment of trauma.
+Sara is passionate about bridging the wisdom of the clinical community with empirical evidence to develop useful and practical clinical tools for the treatment of trauma.

 Dr. Rosenblum is a clinical and developmental psychologist and a Professor of Psychiatry and Obstetrics and Gynecology at Michigan Medicine.
 She co-directs Zero to Thrive (www.zerotothrive.org), a program at the University of Michigan that aims to support family resilience and relational health from pregnancy through early childhood through research, service, partnership, and training.
 She lives with her partner and their daughters in Ann Arbor, MI, and is very proud of both girls as they are social justice champions, and of their daughter, Maja, who contributed the illustrations for this coloring book.